lm3nitro/Projects/New/Network Services SMB.md

 ### Summary:

 In this exercise, I was able to scan the target host and perform enumeration of the SMB service that it was running.
 This then allowed me to connect to the SMB share and download SSH keys that were then used to authenticate as the user "John Cactus" and successfully SSH into the server.
 In doing this, I was able to learn how to exploit a SMB misconfiguration which allowed any user to access the share.
-I was also able to view and anlyze the traffic in Wireshark which allowed me to see how this type of attack happens and how to identify it.
+I was also able to view and analyze the traffic in Wireshark which allowed me to see how this type of attack happens and how to identify it.

 As mitigation against this type of attack, it's important to limit permissions using the principle of least privilege, implement strong authentication methods, and configure firewalls to restrict SMB traffic to trusted networks.
-Additionally, I suggest to enable logging for monitoring access.
+Additionally, I suggest enabling logging for monitoring access.